Illegal immigration to the United States: Economic incentives

 Economic reasons are one motivation for people to illegally immigrate to the United States.
 United States employers hire illegal immigrants at wages substantially higher than they could earn in their native countries.
-A study of illegal immigrants from Mexico in the 1978 harvest season in Oregon showed that they earned six times what they could have earned in Mexico, and even after deducting the costs of the seasonal migration and the additional expense of living in the United States, their net U.S. earnings were three times their Mexican alternative.
+A study of illegal immigrants from Mexico in the 1978 harvest season in Oregon showed that they earned six times what they could have earned in Mexico, and even after deducting the costs of the seasonal migration and the additional expense of living in the United States, their net US earnings were three times their Mexican alternative.
 In the 1960s and early 70s, Mexico's high fertility rate caused a large increase in population.
 While Mexican population growth has slowed, the large numbers of people born in the 1960s and 70s are now of working age looking for jobs.

 According to Judith Gans of the University of Arizona, United States employers are pushed to hire illegal immigrants for three main reasons: